MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-01.md

 ---
-title: Azure Spatial Anchors tutorials - 1.
-Getting started with Azure Spatial Anchors
+title: Azure Cloud Tutorials - 1.
+Introducing Azure Cloud Services for HoloLens 2
-description: Complete this course to learn how to implement Azure Face Recognition within a mixed reality application.
+description: Complete this course to learn how to implement various Azure Services within a HoloLens 2 application.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 02/26/2019
 ms.topic: article
-keywords: mixed reality, unity, tutorial, hololens ms.localizationpriority: high
+keywords: azure, mixed reality, unity, tutorial, hololens, hololens 2, azure blob storage, azure table storage, azure spatial anchors, azure bot framework ms.localizationpriority: high
 ---

-# 1. Getting started with Azure Spatial Anchors
+# 1. Introducing Azure Cloud Services for HoloLens 2

 ## Overview

-Welcome to the second series of the HoloLens 2 tutorials.
-In this four-part tutorial series, you will learn the fundamentals of Azure Spatial Anchors.
+Welcome to this series of tutorials focused on bringing **Azure Cloud** services into a **HoloLens 2** application.
+In this five-part tutorial series, you will learn how to integrate several **Azure Cloud** services into a **Unity** project for **HoloLens 2**.
+With each consecutive chapter, you will add new **Azure Cloud** services to expand the application features and user experience, while teaching you the fundamentals of each **Azure Cloud** service.

-In this first tutorial, [Getting started with Azure Spatial Anchors](mrlearning-asa-ch1.md), you will explore the various steps required to start and stop an Azure session and create, upload, and download Azure anchors on a single device.

-In the second tutorial, [Saving, retrieving, and sharing Azure Spatial Anchors](mrlearning-asa-ch2.md), you will learn how to save Azure Spatial Anchors across multiple app sessions by saving anchor information to the HoloLens 2's storage and how to share this anchor information to other devices for a multi-device anchor alignment.

-In the third tutorial, [Displaying Azure Spatial Anchor feedback](mrlearning-asa-ch3.md), you will learn how to provide users with feedback about anchor events and statuses when using Azure Spatial Anchors.

-In the fourth tutorial, [Azure Spatial Anchors for Android and iOS](mrlearning-asa-ch4.md), you will learn how to build and deploy your project to Android and iOS devices.
+> [!NOTE]
+> This tutorial series will focus on the **HoloLens 2** but due the cross-platform nature of Unity, most of your learnings will also apply for Desktop and Smartphone applications.

+In this first tutorial, [Introducing Azure Cloud Services for HoloLens 2](mrlearning-azure-01.md), we begin by explaining you the goals of the application, briefly introduce you to each Azure Cloud service and set up the unity project.

+In the second tutorial, [Integrating Azure Storage](mrlearning-azure-02.md), we start off by integrating Azure Storage as the persistence solution for our application, learn the differences between Blob Storage and Table Storage, prepare the needed project resources, setup the scene and verify the read, update and delete data operations.

+Continuing with the third tutorial, [Integrating Azure Custom Vision](mrlearning-azure-03.md), you will use Azure Custom Vision to train and detect images in the HoloLens 2 application.
+The chapter starts off with setting up your own Azure Custom Vision resource, preparing the scene components and getting into action by training and detecting your own images from inside the application.

+Next we advance in the fourth tutorial, [Integrating Azure Spatial Anchors](mrlearning-azure-04.md), with exploring Azure Spatial Anchors service to save and find locations, learn the core concepts, prepare necessary resources, setup the scene and start using the new feature in the application.

+With the fifth tutorial, [Integrating Azure Bot Service with LUIS](mrlearning-azure-05.md), we finalize by giving the application a new method of user interaction: natural language!
+This feature will be realized by using the Azure Bot Framework together with Language Understanding (LUIS).
+This final chapter teaches you the basics of Azure Bot Service and to speed up the process you will be using the Bot Framework Composer as a zero code solution.
+Once the bot is created, you will integrate it into the scene and give it a run with the final stage of the HoloLens 2 application.

+## Demo Application Goals

+In this tutorial series we will build a **HoloLens 2** application that can detect objects from images and find its spatial location.
+The user can create an object entity to either or both associate a set of images via computer vision and a spatial location.
+All data must be persisted into the cloud.
+Furthermore some aspects of the application will be optionally be controlled by natural language assisted through a bot.

+### Features
+* Basic CRUD for data and images
+* Image training and detection
+* Storing a spatial location and guidance to it
+* Bot Assistant to use some features via natural language

-## Objectives
+## Azure Cloud services

+To solve the required features for the demo application, we will use these **Azure Cloud** services:

+### Azure Storage
+We will use [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) for our persistence solution.
+It allows us to store data on a table and upload large binaries like images.

+### Azure Custom Vision
+With [Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) (part of the [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/)) we can associate to our object a set images, train a machine learning model on those and detect the object.

-* Learn the fundamentals of developing with Azure Spatial Anchors for HoloLens 2
+### Azure Spatial Anchors
-* Create, upload, and download spatial anchors
+To store an object location and give a guided directions to find it, we use [Azure Spatial Anchors](https://azure.microsoft.com/en-us/services/spatial-anchors/).

+### Azure Bot Service
+The application is mainly driven by traditional UI, so we use the [Azure Bot Service](https://azure.microsoft.com/en-us/services/bot-service/) to add it some personality and acts as a new interaction method.

 ## Prerequisites